PANCE Blueprint GI and Nutrition (9%)

 Gastritis

-Patient will present as → a 37-year-old male with a history of daily NSAID use complaining of epigastric pain, nausea, vomiting, all worsened by eating.
+Patient will present as → a 37-year-old male with a history of daily NSAID use complaining of epigastric pain, nausea, and vomiting, all worsened by eating.
 On physical examination, he is tender to palpation in the epigastrium.
 He admits to drinking approximately two beers per day.

 Dyspepsia (belching, bloating, distension, and heartburn) and abdominal pain are common indicators of gastritis